-It's the first time that I can unequivocally say I have reclaimed my advantage and reclaimed my life through the power of positive touch healing the effects of paralytic polio and violence.
+It's the first time that I can unequivocally say I am healing the effects of paralytic polio and violence.

 What do normal people do on a Saturday morning?
 I wonder - I only know that you'll find me building miles and counting down to the Bermuda Half Marathon from now until January 13th!